Foundations of Black Hole Accretion Disk Theory: Oscillations

-{\bf p-modes} are inertial acoustic modes defined by $\Psi < \tilde{\omega}^2$ and are trapped where $\omega^2 > \omega_r^2$ in two zones between the inner ($r_i$) and outer ($r_o$) radius of the disk.
-The inner p-modes are trapped between the inner disk edge and the radial epicyclic frequency at $r_i < r < r_-$ where gas is accreted rapidly.
-The outer p-modes occur at $r_+ < r < r_o$.
-The latter produce stronger luminosity modulations according to the model.
-In the corotating frame these modes appear at frequencies slightly higher that the radial epicyclic frequency.
-Pressure is their main restoring force.
+\textbf{p-modes} are inertial acoustic modes defined by $\Psi < \tilde{\omega}^2$ and are trapped where $\omega^2 > \omega_r^2$, which occurs in two zones.
+The inner p-modes are trapped between the inner disk edge and the inner ``Lindblad'' radius, i.e., $r_{\mathrm{i}} < r < r_-$, where gas is accreted rapidly.
+The outer p-modes occur between the outer Lindblad radius and the outer edge of the disk, i.e., $r_+ < r < r_{\mathrm{o}}$.
+The Lindblad radii, $r_-$ and $r_+$, occur where $\omega = \omega_r$.
+The outer p-modes are thought to be more consequential as they produce stronger luminosity modulations~\cite{ortega_02}.
+In the corotating frame these modes appear at frequencies slightly higher than the radial epicyclic frequency.
+Pressure is the main restoring force of p-modes.

-{\bf g-modes} are inertial gravity modes defined by $\Psi > \tilde{\omega}^2$.
-They are trapped where $\omega^2 < \omega_r^2$ in the zone $r_- < r < r_+$ given by the radial dependence of $\omega_r$, i.e., g-modes are gravitationally captured in the cavity of the radial epicyclic frequency and are thus the most robust among the modes.
-Since this is the region of the temperature maximum of the disk, g-modes are expected to be observed best.
+\textbf{g-modes} are inertial gravity modes defined by $\Psi > \tilde{\omega}^2$.
+They are trapped where $\omega^2 < \omega_r^2$ in the zone $r_- < r < r_+$ given by the radial dependence of $\omega_r$, i.e., g-modes are gravitationally captured in the cavity of the radial epicyclic frequency and are thus the most robust among the thin-disk modes.
+Since this is the region where the temperature of the disk peaks, g-modes are also expected to be most important observationally~\cite{perez_97}.
 In the corotating frame these modes appear at low frequencies.
 Gravity is their main restoring force.

-{\bf c-modes} are corrugation modes defined by $\Psi = \tilde{\omega}^2$.
+\textbf{c-modes} are corrugation modes defined by $\Psi = \tilde{\omega}^2$.
 They are non-radial ($m=1$) and vertically incompressible modes that appear near the inner disk edge and precess slowly around the rotational axis.
-The c-modes are controlled by the radial dependence of the vertical epicyclic frequency.
-In the corotating frame these modes appear at the highest frequencies.
+These modes are controlled by the radial dependence of the vertical epicyclic frequency.
+In the corotating frame they appear at the highest frequencies.